-C. You are an eligible investor, as a person described in section 2.5 [Family, friends and business associates] of NI 45-106.
-FAMILY, FRIENDS AND BUSINESS ASSOCIATES You acknowledge that, by qualifying as an eligible investor as a person described in section 2.5 [Family, friends and business associates], you are not subject to investment limits.
+an eligible investor, as a person described in section 2.5 [Family, friends and business of NI 45-106.
+Your initials You acknowledge that, by qualifying as an eligible investor as a person described in section 2.5 [Family, friends and business associates], you are not subject to investment limits.
 D. You are not an eligible investor.
-Your initials Not an Eligible Investor You acknowledge that you cannot invest more than \$10,000 in all offering memorandum exemption investments made in the previous 12 months.
-You confirm that, after taking into account your investment of \$today in this issuer, you have not exceeded your investment limit of \$10,000 in all offering memorandum exemption investments made in the previous 12 months.
+Your initials NOT AN ELIGIBLE INVESTOR You acknowledge that you cannot invest more than \$10,000 in all offering memorandum exemption investments made in the previous 12 months.
+You confirm that, after taking into account your investment of \$ today in this issuer, you have not exceeded your investment limit of \$10,000 in all offering memorandum exemption investments made in the previous 12 months.
 SECTION 2 TO BE COMPLETED BY THE REGISTRANT 2.
-Registrant information [Instruction: this section must only be completed if an investor has received advice from a portfolio manager, investment dealer or exempt market dealer concerning his or her investment.]
-First and last name of registrant (please print): Registered as: [Instruction: indicate whether registered as a dealing representative or advising representative] Telephone: Email: Name of firm: [Instruction: indicate whether registered as an exempt market dealer, investment dealer or portfolio manager.]
-Date:
+Registra nt information this section must only be completed if an investor has received advice from a portfolio manage dealer or exempt market dealer concerning his or her investment.] er, First and las st name of registrant (please print): Registered a [Instruction: as: indicate whether registered as a dealing representative or advising representative] Telephone: Email: Name of firm: [Instruction: indicate whether registered as an exempt market dealer, investment dealer or portfolio manage Date: